 Mr. RIP at retireinprogress.com is a software engineer like me and plans to retire before age 43.
 He also lives in Switzerland.
-He his married and has a newborn child.
-I really like his blog posts.
+He is married and has a newborn child.
+I like his blog posts.
 First, they are going very deep into the various subjects that he presents.
 And also, it is often quite often funny to read.
 His style is quite light and refreshing.
 He is investing in various passive index funds and saving a large part of his salary.
 It is probably worth mentioning that he has a very high salary.
 Indeed, It is the blogger with the highest salary I read.
 Even for Switzerland, his income his very high.
-But he still remains reasonably frugal.
+But he remains reasonably frugal.
 It has the interesting perspective of being in Switzerland, an expensive place.

 Here you have it!
 My seven favorite blogs on FIRE.
 Once again, do not try to read an order on that list.
 There is no order.
 If you are looking for something to read, I recommend you take a look at their blogs.
 They are inspiring.
 They are the blogs that motivated me to pursue my quest to FIRE.
 I am not doing as well as them on that road.
 But I hope I can get better.

 I am still reading many of their posts as they come.
 I am subscribed to all of them via RSS.
 I have many more personal finance blogs in my subscription list.
 My subscription list is getting close to one hundred blogs about investing, money, retirement, and so on.
 I am not reading every single post that goes out.
 I am filtering the posts that interest me the most.
 But I am probably reading about twenty posts about personal finance every day.